NCAA tournament: Fairmont, Alter, Wayne grads in Sweet 16

 Miiler, a senior, had six points, nine rebounds and three assists in sixth-seeded Ohio State’s 79-64 win over third-seeded LSU on the Tigers’ home floor.

-The Buckeyes (25-6) will face second-seeded Texas on Friday in a Sweet 16 game in the Spokane Regional.
+The Buckeyes (25-6) will face second-seeded Texas at 7 p.m.
+Friday in a Sweet 16 game in the Spokane Regional.

+Wayne grad Bree Hall, a freshman, is part of a top-seeded South Carolina team that advanced to the Sweet 16 with a win over Miami on Sunday.
+Hall came off the bench vs. the Hurricanes but did not score.
+The Gamecocks (31-2) will face the fifth-seeded North Carolina winner at 7 p.m.
+Friday in the Greensboro Region.

 Madison Bartley, a teammate of Westbeld’s at Fairmont, scored 16 points and had six rebounds in 12th-seeded Belmont’s 70-67 loss to host Tennessee, a four seed, in a second-round game on Monday night.